 Our teaching methodology differs from conventional methods.
 It is hands-on and interactive.
 There is a lot of emphasis on learning by doing.
 For example, children do science experiments, make maps of their school and village, actually visit nearby farms and fields to collect samples of soil, seeds, flowers, roots, insects etc. They are encouraged to make wall magazine, write stories and poetry and make drawings etc. We hold science workshops (on human body, Digestive system, Skeleton system) where children make models with the help of junk strewn around in the surrounding like broken bottles, electric bulbs, p v c pipes, wires etc and learn various concepts.
 There is a regular drawing class in our school for all the children.
-We have several computers (with internet connectivity) which children use themselves.
+We have around ten computers (with internet connectivity) which children use themselves.
 As part of our annual Social Science event children make very interesting charts to depict various aspects of India and the Indian culture, different states of India and their salient features.
-We have cultural events in which children present skits, songs, etc. 8.
-What is the literacy rate in your local community?
+We have cultural events in which children present skits, songs, etc. There is also no corporal punishment in the school and the teaching philosophy is one of compassion for the students.

+8. What is the literacy rate in your local community?